 Data Trends in Public Policy

-You’ll find lots of unusual projects if you’re working on the city & state level (be sure to check out the Best States for Data Innovation: 2017 Data Innovation Report).
-Because federal government bureaucracy can be a little unwieldy, local governments often have more flexibility to try new things.
+You’ll find lots of interesting projects if you’re working on the city and state level.
+Local governments typically have more flexibility to try new things.
 We’re talking about developments like:

-Prioritizing the Internet of Things (IoT): Though security is always a concern, more and more governments are embedding digital into inanimate objects to improve services & safety.
+Prioritizing the Internet of Things (IoT): Though security is always a concern, governments are embedding digital into inanimate objects to improve services and safety.
 For example, the Lower Colorado River Authority (LCRA) has created Hydromet, a network of 275 connected sensors that monitors stream flow and posts important data (e.g. temperature, rainfall, humidity, etc.) on a public website.
-These data can be used to send “early warning system” alerts to the cellphones of residents in nearby areas.
+These data are used to send “early warning system” alerts to the cellphones of residents in nearby areas.

 Encouraging Public-Private Partnerships: Incubators, transformation teams, and innovation labs are common practice between cities and private partners.
 For example, under the auspices of Bloomberg Philanthropies, the What Works Cities initiative is helping 100 mid-sized U.S. cities crank up their data capabilities in order to improve services and engage residents.
 Harvard, Johns Hopkins, and the Sunlight Foundation are part of the effort.

 Hyper-Personalizing Citizen Services: Data science is now being employed to build hyper-personalized services for individual citizens.
 For example, the NIH’s Precision Medicine Initiative/All of Us is designed to take into account a person’s genetics, microbiomes, environment, and lifestyle in order to develop better and more targeted treatments for diseases (e.g. a customized plan for diabetes or cancer).